 Packing for a day in Disney is an art.
 I find what you bring for the day can either make or break you during the day.
 You don’t want to pack too much, but if you don’t pack enough, it will cost you.
 Pack as much as you can the night before.
 You know your family best, so make sure to pack what you need for a 12 hour or so day in the park.
 For a complete itemized packing list, click here.
-I have a check list for the night before and the morning of, because often you think something is packed and it’s not!
-Here is our list of must haves for the day that you may not have thought of.
+I have a checklist for the night before and the morning of, because often you think something is packed and it’s not!
+Here is our list of “must haves” for the day that you may not have thought of.

-Tickets and Passport!
+Tickets and Passport

-Tylenol and Ibuprofen
+Tylenol & Ibuprofen (including Children’s)

-Including children’s.
 I like to keep these on hand for anything from throbbing feet to headaches to fevers and everything in between.
-We sometimes will take a tylenol and an Ibuprofen at dinner just to help with the aches from walking all day.
+We sometimes will take a Tylenol and an Ibuprofen at dinner just to help with the aches from walking all day.
 Helps us get through the rest of the night.
-If you or any of your children are susceptible to motion sickness, I would recommend gravol as well.
-Ginger gravol is nice because it helps with the nausea without making you sleepy if you take it in the daytime.
+If you or any of your children are susceptible to motion sickness, I would recommend Gravol as well.
+Ginger Gravol is nice because it helps with the nausea without making you sleepy if you take it in the daytime.
 My husband has allergies, so we always pack some allergy medication.
 And when I say always, I actually mean we often end up buying it from Target.
 If you are in the parks and don’t have these on hand, First Aid in both parks have nurses on hand to administer Children’s Tylenol.

 Whether your kids are 2 or 10, these are a great snack to grab.
 Not to mention, anytime I can get extra veg in my kids, I do.
 Especially when you’re on vacation and the kids are getting more treats than they might normally.
-Often Costco sells these or something like them at about a dollar a pack.
-I like to look with ones with some extra fillers like chia seeds, quinoa, rice, etc. Lovechild is a great brand that often pairs with quinoa.
+Costco often sells these or something like them at about a dollar a pack.
+I like to look for ones with some extra fillers like chia seeds, quinoa, rice, etc. Lovechild is a great brand that often pairs with quinoa.
 We fed our one year old two a day, but never had to buy him a meal.

-I loooooooooooove peanut butter to go.
-With apple slices (which you can buy pre cut or bring an apple and spread it on after each bite with a plastic knife) or pretzels or even celery sticks.
+I loooooooooooove Peanut Butter To Go!
+With apple slices (which you can buy pre-cut or bring an apple and spread it on after each bite with a plastic knife) or pretzels or even celery sticks.
 I’ve even packed my apple slicer, that’s how much I love this snack.
 If you have a stroller it’s an easy addition.
 It also comes in handy if you buy caramel apples in the park.
 They will cut the caramel apples for you but not de-core them.
 Not a necessity but definitely a luxury.

 You will most certainly want at LEAST one.
 We pack 2 for our family of 4 and refill throughout the day.
 You can spend a pretty penny staying hydrated in the parks.
-One of the things we also pack are Crystal Lights.
+One of the things we also pack is Crystal Light.
 We find that they are a yummy way to keep the kids from getting dehydrated.
-We also like powerade water enhancers.
-My rule is one bottle with no flavor, and then unlimited amounts of flavored water after that.
+We also like ones with electrolytes.
+My rule is one bottle with no flavour, and then unlimited amounts of flavoured water after that.
 Works like a charm!

-All of the restaurants have filtered water and will give you ice water upon request (even if you aren’t buying anything) which we then we pour it into our swell water bottle.
-Yes S’well water bottles are expensive but on a hot day having water that stays cold is a MUST.
-You can also get filtered ice water at Starbucks (located near the entrance of both parks and downtown disney).
-I recently was in Anaheim in a heat wave, so we also packed Hydro light.
-The rule for our family on hot Park Days is they can drink as much as they want, I don’t even worry about the flavor enhancers on these days.
+All of the restaurants have filtered water and will give you ice water upon request (even if you aren’t buying anything), which we then we pour it into our S’well Water Bottle.
+Yes S’well water bottles are expensive, but on a hot day having water that stays cold is a MUST.
+You can also get filtered ice water at Starbucks (located near the entrance of both parks and in Downtown Disney).
+I recently was in Anaheim in a heat wave, so we also packed Hydralyte tablets.
+The rule for our family on hot days in the parks is they can drink as much as they want, I don’t even worry about the flavour enhancers on these days.

 Depending on how much room you have (I will have a stroller until my kid is 6 in Disney!), pack a cooler with lunch and snacks that need to stay cold (our favs are cheese sticks, carrot sticks and yogurt tubes).
 If you have a picky eater, or someone who is content to eat “normal” food, you can make up peanut butter and jelly sandwiches at the hotel for lunch.